By Eric Smith

 “Many people think of them as competitors,” Rendle said.
 “But when we looked at the opportunity, when we saw our two brands come from a very similar place but have a very different approach and a different set of consumers that they’re speaking to, we saw an opportunity to really stretch this commitment to sustainability combating climate change through natural performance fibers.”

-Icebreaker, whose global headquarters is in New Zealand and North America operation is based in Vancouver, BC, posted annual revenue of $175 million, up 12 percent on a pro forma basis, in Fiscal 2019.
+Icebreaker, whose global headquarters is in New Zealand and North America operation was based in Vancouver, BC, before being announced it would move to Denver, posted annual revenue of $175 million, up 12 percent on a pro forma basis, in Fiscal 2019.
 VF sees that same growth rate over the next five years, in part because of Icebreaker’s synergies with Smartwool.

 “We look to the opportunities that Icebreaker and Smartwool have together to disrupt this marketplace,” Rendle said.
 “We’re excited to be able to invest behind this idea.
 Collectively, these two brands comprise about $325 million worth of Merino-based business.
 That’s new business for us.
 That’s a new growth trajectory and it’s a new textile that we can think about using across our enterprise.”